 Avoid Rejected Passport Photos With PhotoAiD®

-We’ve got good news—You can take a passport photo at home and ensure it’ll be accepted.
+We’ve got good news—you can take a passport photo at home and ensure it’ll be accepted.
 With PhotoAiD®, you can ensure your passport photo meets all government regulations.

 Here’s how to take a correct photo: